TimoxaV/gcp_project/README.md

 5) Visit http://localhost:8080/ in your browser

 **To run the project on Cloud Run:**

 1) Place JSON file with your GCP credentials into resource folder
 2) Run in terminal mvn clean package
 3) Build and upload container to GCP: gcloud builds submit --tag gcr.io/*YourProjectId*/*ContainerName*
 4) Create Cloud Run service using the container created on step 3
-5) Create Cloud Function (example in package "function" CloudFunctionExample.class) specifying trigger needed
+5) Create a bucket in your Google Storage, Pub/Sub topic and connected subscription
+6) To make Storage send notifications on create-update event to the topic run this command in your Google Cloud Shell: gsutil notification create -f json -t projects/*YourProjectId*/topics/*YourTopicName* -e OBJECT_FINALIZE gs://gcp_project_test_bucket